-This section provides detailed sustainability-related disclosures regarding the Cantor Fitzgerald Long Bond Fund (hereinafter referred to as "the Fund") now categorised as Article 8 as outlined in Article 10 of the Sustainable Finance Disclosure Regulation ("SFDR"):
+This section provides detailed sustainability-related disclosures regarding the Cantor Fitzgerald Global Equity Income Fund (hereinafter referred to as "the Fund") now categorised as Article 8 as outlined in Article 10 of the Sustainable Finance Disclosure Regulation ("SFDR"):

 Cantor Fitzgerald Asset Management Europe (CFAME), originally established in 1986, is one of Ireland's leading performing pension and investment fund managers in the Irish market since its inception over 20 years ago.
-The Cantor Fitzgerald Long Bond Fund is a fund that gains exposure to a range of companies through investments in underlying funds and/or direct investments in the equities/bonds of such companies or governments, integrating sustainability criteria throughout the investment selection process.
+The Cantor Fitzgerald Global Equity Income Fund is a fund that gains exposure to a range of companies through investments in underlying funds and/or direct investments in the equities/bonds of such companies or governments, integrating sustainability criteria throughout the investment selection process.
 The selection of these investments range across all sectors and focuses on maximising the rate of capital appreciation whilst considering the impact made by the investee company on the environment and society.
 In selecting its investments, the Investment Manager uses a screen to identify companies that do not align with the characteristics promoted by the Fund.
 Using this criterion, the Fund promotes environmental and social characteristics and is categorised in accordance with Article 8(1) of the SFDR.

-Although the Fund does not have a sustainable investment objective, it does promote environmental and social characteristics.
-The Fund promotes the reduction of thermal coal generation and extraction, universal human rights, political rights, prohibition of forced labour, political stability & peace, and as well good governance practices.
-The Fund dedicates at least 90% of its net assets in investments that are aligned with the promoted environmental and social characteristics.
+Although the Fund does not have a sustainable investment objective, it does promote environmental and social characteristics and will have a minimum proportion of investments (10%) in sustainable investments.
+The Fund promotes the reduction of thermal coal generation and extraction, universal human rights, controversial weapons, tobacco consumption, and as well good governance practices.
+The Fund dedicates at least 70% of its net assets in investments that are aligned with the promoted environmental and social characteristics, and as well 10% in sustainable investments.
 To ensure achievement of this capital allocation, the Fund uses a series of sustainability indicators from external ESG data providers.
-The sustainability indicators are listed below in section F.
+The sustainability indicators consist of the percent portfolio revenue generated from thermal coal generation and extraction, the number of investee companies that violate the UNGC, ILO or OECD Guidelines for Multinational Enterprises, the percent of portfolio involved in the manufacturing or selling of controversial weapons, the percent of the portfolio tied to tobacco products, and the number of holdings voted on.